Water is Your Frenemy

 • If you fall out of the boat, stay with the boat and do not try to swim to shore.

-Contact Our South Florida Law Office
+Contact Our Florida Law Office

 Of course, even safe boaters are at the mercy of others.
 If you have been involved in a boating accident or have more questions about this topic, trust your case to the Miami injury lawyers at Stabinski Law For 45 years, we have helped people understand their rights under the law.
 Contact us by calling (305) 643-3100 or filling out a free case evaluation form.